adminkov7/WatchMan-Site7/readme.txt

 = 2.2.5 =
 Improved and extended HELP, added pictures, optimized code

+= 2.2.6 =
+Sending an email message to a registered website visitor

+= 2.2.7 =
+Website visitor blocking by his login

 == Frequently Asked Questions ==

 = Question: When you change the WHO-is service provider, the info panel shows not all the statistics of visits to your website.
 Why? =